Skip to main content

 prepare (optional)

-Converts current state into the model-ready text that becomes the user turn.
+Converts current state into the model-ready text that becomes the user turn (the message sent to the LLM as the user’s input).
 Defaults to str(state).
 Override this to format a structured prompt from your state fields.

 decide (optional)

-Override to provide your own decision logic before the Engine hands off to the LLM.
-Return None to let the Engine use its model decision path.
+Override to provide your own decision logic before the Engine calls the LLM.
+Return None to let the Engine use its standard model decision path.

 should_stop (optional)

 An additional stop condition checked each step after reduce.
 Return True to halt the run.
-The Engine’s built-in stop criteria (budget, FinalResultCriteria, etc.) still apply on top of this.
+The Engine’s built-in stop criteria (step budget, FinalResultCriteria, etc.) still apply on top of this.

 Minimal example